rsdoiel/rsdoiel.github.io/blog/2017/10/20/node-npm-electron.md

 Once _node_ and _npm_ were working normaly the instructions in the *electron-quick-start* worked flawlessly on my x86.

 I have tested the node install recipe change on my Pine64 Pinebook, on several Raspberry Pi 3s as well as my x86 Ubuntu Linux laptop.

-I have not gotten Electron up on ARM7 yet as the _NPM_ install script expects x86 architecture.
+I have not gotten Electron up on my Pine64 Pinebook or Raspberry Pi's yet.
+It get errors from NPM log suggesting that it is expecting an x86 architecture.